Alligator captured in Westfield River

 “I caught it and I had to carry my boat back to my car with the gator, and then I called them [Environmental Police] after I got back to the car.
 Some people spotted me carrying an alligator and the boat and they were like, “Is that the alligator?,” and I’m like, “Yes, that’s the alligator,” said White.

 White said the alligator was on the smaller side, maybe about three feet long.
-He told 22News he is a big Steve Irwin fan and is very fascinated about all kinds of wildlife.
+He told 22News he is a big Steve Irwin fan and is very fascinated by all kinds of wildlife.